 Forgive us if we get a little intense about our interests.
 We were born that way.
-With more than 400 campus clubs and organizations to choose from, staying active and engaged at W&M isn’t an afterthought; it’s a way of life.
+With nearly 400 campus clubs and organizations to choose from, staying active and engaged at W&M isn’t an afterthought; it’s a way of life.

 The astounding number of student clubs and organizations at W&M is a reflection of the broad diversity of thought, experience and background of our students.
 There are well over a hundred special interest clubs inspired by political engagement, religious faith, ethnic and cultural pride, environmental protection and endless geekery from quiz bowl to ping pong to heavy metal.

 Arts clubs and organizations thrive at W&M. Choose from 11 award-winning a cappella groups, classical and experimental theater, international dance troupes (yes, we have belly dancing), sketch comedy clubs and visual arts collectives.